AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 ![[Pasted image 20251107132731.png]]

 There is one issue however that greatly limits this use of normal maps.
+The normal map we used had normal surface vectors that all pointed somewhat in the positive z direction.
+This worked because the plane's surface normal was also pointing in the positive z direction.
+However, what would happen if we used the s